 engine hoses looking like new even when everything else

 You can't buy it in stores anywhere, only at swap meets or on

 internet.
 Here is a ink to it, and it has 101 different uses!"

 "I like USA Fluid spray.
 I don't know what it is, but it is some of the best stuff I have used.
 I won't buy any more WD40."

 "Regarding a product for your Jeeps' floor.
 There is a product advertised in "Supply Line" (which is the official publication of the Military Vehicle Preservation Association) called Strong Arm Sprays which I feel will do the job.."

-Strong Arm sprays is available at some swap meets, but now we can order online.
+USA Fluid the Unlimited Strong Arm is available at some swap meets, but now we can order online.
 We just tried it on frozen king pins on a straight axle and got it apart without lighting the torch.
 If you want to know more about this go to their website."